w3c/longtasks/loaf-explainer.md

     // A LOaF can block both, in which case ui-event would take precedent.
     blocking: 'ui-event' | 'animation' | 'none',

+    // Whether the work task (before rendering) cane from this window, a descendant, an ancestor,
+    // or adifferent window
+    taskAttribution: TaskAttributionTiming

     // https://html.spec.whatwg.org/#update-the-rendering
     renderStart,